 It’s promising to see this product release as previously only Microsoft-certified phones were compatible with Microsoft Teams Telephony.
 This was limiting given most handsets produced by mainstream vendors over the last 10 years were SIP compatible.

-For many businesses, the cost of replacing existing desk phones and room phones with Microsoft-certified devices has previously been a major barrier for moving telephony to Teams.
-Depending on the brand and features, Microsoft-certified SIP phones typically cost between $200 and $1,000.
-Consequently, providing new devices to an entire workforce can be expensive, and this is often the largest part of the overall cost of a migration.
-By eliminating this cost for some customers, Microsoft will potentially accelerate growth in the use of Teams for telephony in 2021.
+For many businesses, the cost of replacing SIP phones with Microsoft-certified devices would’ve been a major barrier for moving telephony to Teams.
+Depending on the features, Microsoft-certified phones typically cost between $200 and $1,000.
+Consequently, replacing devices where a physical phone was still required would’ve been a significant and often unexpected expense.
+This was often the largest cost incurred in an overall migration.
+By eliminating this cost, as the SIP Gateway is free to use for Teams telephony users, Microsoft has made their telephony even more appealing.

 One limitation however is that Teams will only support core calling features on standard SIP phones.
 Core features that are included are as follows:

 This means, unfortunately, some great features such as Presence, Directory Search, Contacts and more are all absent when using legacy SIP phones.